 West Virginia is at the heart of the Appalachian Mountains.
 Coal is one of the largest industries in West Virginia, and was first discovered here in 1742.
 What’s more, The Mountain State has more caves than any other state, and is one of the most cavernous areas in the entire world.
 But, its beautiful mountains and rolling hills also lead to a number of homeowners insurance risks.

 West Virginia has considerably lower average home insurance premiums than the national average.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of West Virginia was $877, far lower than the national average of $1,132.
-Only 13 states have lower average home insurance rates than West Virginia.
+The average cost of homeowners insurance in the state of West Virginia is $907.
+That's far lower than the national average of $1,173.
+Only 11 states have lower average home insurance rates than West Virginia.

 Choosing a homeowners insurance company in West Virginia should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the cheapest rates is to get a homeowners insurance quotes comparison in West Virginia from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of West Virginia.
 Out of the 4,409 West Virginia homeowners that used QuoteWizard to request insurance quotes last year, 613 had no home insurance.

 Why contact every individual company in West Virginia that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
 Save time and money with QuoteWizard.